astrada/gapi-ocaml/src/test/README.md

 ### OAuth 2.0

-See [Auth examples](../../examples/auth/README.md) for instructions on how to obtain a refresh token.
+See `../../examples/auth/README.md` for instructions on how to obtain a refresh token.

 See [Using OAuth 2.0 for Web Server Applications](http://code.google.com/apis/accounts/docs/OAuth2WebServer.html) for all the details.